 - Avoiding sleep deprivation

-You are advised to speak to your GP or pharmacist about taking any over- the -counter medication and also seek professional advice for further information on the above self help measures.
+You are advised to speak to your GP or pharmacist about taking any over the counter medications.

 You can minimise your risk of developing a slipped disc or back injury that could lead to sciatica by adopting a better posture and lifting techniques, stretching before and after exercise, and exercising regularly.
 While bed rest may provide some temporary pain relief, prolonged bed rest is often considered unnecessary and unhelpful.

 Gentle stretching to the following muscle groups can help to ease sciatic tension and alleviate pain

 To stretch the piriformis, lie on your back and gently pull your knee towards your opposite shoulder.
 You should feel a tightness (not a pain), hold for 6 seconds, drop your leg down and repeat 5 times.

 Lower back – knee to chest stretch

 To improve the flexibility of your lower back lie on your back on a mat or the carpet.
 Place a small flat cushion or book under your head.
 Bend your knees and keep your feet straight and hip-width apart.
 Keep your upper body relaxed and your chin gently tucked in.
 Bend one knee up towards your chest and grasp your knee with both hands.
 Slowly increase this stretch as comfort allows.
 Hold for 20-30 seconds with controlled deep breaths.
 Repeat three times, alternating legs.

 Stand upright and raise one leg on to a stable object, such as a step.
 Keep that leg straight and your toes pointing straight up.
 Lean forward while keeping your back straight.
 Hold for 20-30 seconds while taking deep breaths.
 Repeat two to three times with each leg.